-(State Letterhead)

-Office Symbol DATE
+(State Letterhead) Office Symbol DATE

-MEMORANDUM FOR Army National Guard Logistics Division (ARNG-ILS) Division Chief, 111 South George Mason Drive, Arlington, VA 22204
+MEMORANDUM FOR Army National Guard Logistics Directorate (ARNG-LGM) Branch Chief, 111 South George Mason Drive, Arlington, VA 22204

-SUBJECT: Corrosion Prevention and Control (CPC) Support Request
+SUBJECT: Corrosion Prevention and Control CPC) Support Request

-- The XX ARNG requests CPC program support to provide corrosion protection measures on ARNG Modification Table of Organization and Equipment (MTOE) equipment located at (identify specific site and geographical location). - The following conditions were identified in justifying this support request (specify in detail the conditions that determined the need for this request). - 3.
-Unit(s) identified is: "AA" UIC. - Equipment Density: See attached equipment density listing.
-Attach equipment list by Line Item (LIN), nomenclature, and quantity. - The XX ARNG acknowledges that all CPC/CHP related equipment approved and authorized to support the CPC Program will be placed onto organizational property books to maintain 100% accountability. - The XX ARNG acknowledges that all utility costs associated with CHP shelters and/or OP lines systems will be at the cost of the state/territory. - 7.
-Point of contact is XXARNG, (rank) (first last), phone number, and email address.
+- 1. The XX ARNG requests CPC program support to provide corrosion protection measures on ARNG Modified Table of Organization and Equipment (MTOE) equipment located at (identify specific site and geographical location) - 2.
+The following conditions were identified in justifying this support request (specify in detail the conditions that determined the need for this request). - 3.
+Unit(s) identified is: "AA" UIC. - 4.
+Equipment Density: See attached equipment density listing.
+Attach equipment list by Line Item (LIN), nomenclature, and quantity. - 5.
+The XX ARNG acknowledges that all CPC/CHP related equipment approved and authorized to support the CPC Program will be placed onto organizational property books to maintain 100% accountability. - 6.
+The XX ARNG acknowledges that all utility costs associated with CHP shelters and/or OP lines systems will be at the cost of the State/Territory. - 7.
+Point of contact is XXARNG, (rank) (first last), DSN phone number, or email address.